fylein/fyle-platform-docs/docs/concepts/authorization.md

 * grant_type should be the literal string 'refresh_token'
 * refresh_token
-* client_id = <Your Client Id>
+* client_id
-* client_secret = <Your Client Secret>
+* client_secret

 This will return the access token which has to be attached to the header of every API call.

 The access token is valid for one hour.
 Every subsequent request should have an Authorization header with the access token.
-See the API reference for more details.

 The client is responsible for getting a new access token when it expires.